erikmartens/nearbyweather-legacy/CONTRIBUTING.md

 - You use standard indentation and formatting settings inside Xcode.
 If your pull request makes changes to lines due to formatting with no actual code modification, it won't be considered until fixed.
 - Your code complies with the clean code style guide by Ray Wenderlich.
 - When submitting your pull request, make sure it is properly labeled.
 Work in progress is marked via "Work in Progress".
 Once you would like your code to be checked, label the pull request using "Ready for Review".
 Only requests that have this label will be looked at.
+- Before submitting a pull request for review, test that your code runs locally.
+Then run `pod deintegrate`, so that you do not submit pod changes in the project file as part of your contriution.

 Your contributions are submitted under the following terms: